tituschewxj/tp/docs/UserGuide.md

 **More about help's quick reference:**

-The quick reference is meant for **fast and reliable** lookup of commands and their usages, without needing an internet connection and opening a browser to get an overview of the commands.
+The quick reference is meant for {{ macros.semiBold('fast and reliable') }} lookup of commands and their usages, without needing an internet connection and opening a browser to get an overview of the commands.

 * It is not meant to contain detailed information about each command.
 To access detailed information about each command, you can refer to our user guide.
 </box>